Self Study Hepatitis B Online Lessons

 About this Lesson

 This is a substantial revision of the original Lesson.
-The previous edition was titled Choosing an Initial HBV Treatment Regimen and available until December 1st, 2022.Learning Objectives
+The previous edition was titled Choosing an Initial HBV Treatment Regimen and available until December 1st, 2025.Learning Objectives

-- Provide rationale for choosing an oral antiviral or interferon-based therapy to treat chronic HBV infection
+- Provide rationale for choosing an oral antiviral versus interferon-based therapy to treat chronic hepatitis B virus (HBV) infection

-- Name the three preferred oral antivirals for initial treatment of chronic HBV infection
+- Choose an effective preferred oral antiviral for initial treatment of chronic HBV infection

-- Discuss potential adverse effects with medications used to treat chronic HBV infection
+- Recognize potential adverse effects with medications used to treat chronic HBV infection

-- Recognize special circumstances that warrant modification of standard treatment options for chronic HBV infection
+- Describe special clinical circumstances that require modification of standard treatment options for chronic HBV infection

 Lesson Contributors